mpaldridge/mpaldridge.github.io/teaching.md

 ## Current teaching

-### MATH5825M Independent Learning and Skills Project
+### MATH5835M Statistical Computing

 In 2024–25, Semester 1, I am the module leader for **MATH5835M Statistical Computing**.
 More to appear soon.

-### OMAT5203 Statistical Computing
+### OMAT5203M Statistical Computing

-I am designing the module OMAT5203 Statistical Computing for the online programme [MSc Data Science (Statistics)](https://www.coursera.org/degrees/msc-data-science-ul), which runs on the [Coursera](https://www.coursera.org/degrees/msc-data-science-ul) platform.
+I am designing the module OMAT5203M Statistical Computing for the online programme [MSc Data Science (Statistics)](https://www.coursera.org/degrees/msc-data-science-ul), which runs on the [Coursera](https://www.coursera.org/degrees/msc-data-science-ul) platform.
 It will run for the first time in early 2025.

 ### MATH5825M Independent Learning and Skills Project